indiesquidge/sales_engine_js/README.md

 We get the best of both worlds here because it works (important!), and we stop return out of our loop as soon as we find a match.

+**UPDATE**:

+After talking with [Steve](https://github.com/stevekinney/) about this, he pointed out that the reason `forEach` is returning `undefined` is because `forEach` "throws away" the array it makes after iterating, unlike something such as `map`, which iterates over the array you call it on, applies the callback function you pass it, and then returns the new array with the applied changes.
+More specifically, the [documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) says

+> _forEach() executes the callback function once for each array element; unlike map() or reduce() it **always returns the value undefined** and is not chainable.
+The typical use case is to execute side effects at the end of a chain._

+So there's that.
+I guess the moral of the story is read the docs ;)